opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param angleInDegrees: a flag, indicating whether the angles are measured in radians (which is by default), or in degrees.

+    :param angle_in_degrees: a flag, indicating whether the angles are measured in radians, or in degrees (specific to C syntax).

 The function ``cartToPolar`` calculates either the magnitude, angle, or both for every 2D vector (x(I),y(I)):

 .. math::